Skip to main content

 Some of the most common reasons include:

-Communication issues are by far the most cited concern among UK couples, with 74% saying it's the main reason they seek couples therapy.
+Communication issues are by far the most cited concern among UK couples, with 74% saying it is the main reason they seek couples therapy.

 When One Partner Is Hesitant

-It’s also perfectly normal for one person to be unsure.
+It is also perfectly normal for one person to be unsure.
 Many therapists report that one partner often initiates therapy alone, with the other joining later.
-Starting the conversation is often the hardest part—but it can open the door to real progress.
+Starting the conversation is often the hardest part, but it can open the door to real progress.

 Relationship Pressure Among Students and Couples Balancing High-Pressure Careers